vporton/secure-send-erc20/README.md

 ## Usage

-* Enter the contract address and the secret account.
+* (Once) Change the current Web3 account to the secret account.
+Enter the contract address and press the button "Make secret account" (currently missing in the interface).
+  This button will store the secret account in browser local storage, register it, retrieve its public key and also store in in browser local storage.

+* Switch to the primary account.

-* Start the transfer by entering the recipient and amount and clicking "Start transfer" (this should transfer to the secret account in the modified Zether and store the transfer info in browser local storage).
+* Start the transfer by entering the recipient and amount and clicking "Start transfer" (this should transfer to the secret account in the modified Zether and store the transfer info in browser local storage, it uses the secret account and its public key from the browser local storage).

 * Optionally repeat.